children rights

 The Right to Participation envisages that children have a right to be heard and their opinions respected and considered by adults around them.

-In December all the 16 children’s circles functioning in 16 villages of Gurabandha and Dumaria Blocks charted out their goal and action plans for the coming year.
-Some of their goals included making their village alcohol-free, bringing gender equity in all families of their village, banning the use of polythene bags, making the village clean, sending all the drop-out children (living in far-off habitations) to school.
+The 25 children’s circles functioning in 16 villages and nine hamlets of Gurabandha and Dumaria Blocks have charted out their goal and annual action plans .
+Some of their goals include making their village alcohol-free, bringing gender equity in all families of their village, banning the use of polythene bags, making the village clean, sending all the drop-out children (living in far-off habitations) to school.
 Children continue with their monthly savings and manage their group efficiently.
 They are also spearheading the adherence of child rights in homes.

 Children are potential change agents and given the space and opportunity, can hold dialogue on matters related to themselves.